ncodes/cstruct/readme.md

 }
 ```

-#### StrictMode(true|false) (Default: true)

-Enable  or disable case sensitivity during field comparision.
-If turned off, fields are normalized to
-lowercase before comparing with another.

 #### CopySlice(src interface{}, dest interface{})

 Copies a slice of struct to another slice of struct.
 Both slice must have the same length.If src is empty, `nil` is returned.